Factory-Flow/factory-flow/README.md

 ## Analytics

-Google Analytics 4 is wired up with measurement ID `G-MBRSNLKTMD`, which is embedded directly in the client build.
-The tracker initializes automatically and records page views for every route change.
+Google Analytics 4 is wired up with measurement ID `G-MBRSNLKTMD` in production builds only.
+The tracker initializes automatically and records page views for every route change when deployed.